n9Mtq4/NOAA-GOES-Image-Scraper/README.md

-# NOAA GOES-East (GOES-16) Image Scraper
+# NOAA GOES (GOES-16, GOES-17) Image Scraper

 ## About
-This is a tiny program that scrapes and downloads images from NOAA's GOES East satellite.
+This is a tiny program that scrapes and downloads images from NOAA's GOES East or West satellites.
 As of December 18, 2017, GOES-13 has been retired from the GOES east position and been replaced with GOES-16.
-This program is an updated version of [GOES-13](https://github.com/n9Mtq4/NOAA-Goes-13-image-scraper) that works with GOES-16.
+This program is an updated version of [GOES-13](https://github.com/n9Mtq4/NOAA-Goes-13-image-scraper) that works with GOES-16 and GOES-17.
 The point of this project is to be able to keep a locally stored database of these images, so you can look back further than the image limit of the online directory list.